cenacrharsh/coding-ninja-social-media-node/readme.md

 ### 🎯 kue

 - Kue is a priority job queue backed by redis, built for node.js.
 We'll be using it to maintain our priority queue of delayed jobs.

+### 🎯 socket.io

+- Socket.IO is a library that enables real-time, bidirectional and event-based communication between the browser and the server.We can consider the Socket.IO client as a "light" wrapper around the WebSocket API.